-12.9.3 Free-running Mode
+12.9.2.1 Free-running Mode

 In free-running mode the counter starts from 0x00 and increments at each active clock edge.
 When the counter reaches the terminal count value 0xFF (overflow), the counter is loaded with 0x00 on the next timer tick and continues incrementing its value as shown in Figure 35.
-When 0xFF is reached, the The TIMIF.TXOVFIF flag is set.
-IRCON.TXIF flag is only asserted if the corresponding interrupt mask TXCTL.OVFIM is set.
+When 0xFF is reached, the TIMIF.TXOVFIF is set.
+The flag IRCON.TxIF flag is only asserted if the corresponding interrupt mask bit TXCTL.OVFIM is set.
 An interrupt request is generated when both TxCTL.OVFIM and IEN1.TXEN are set to 1.
 The free-running mode can be used to generate independent time intervals and output signal frequencies.